 - Autoimmune Hepatitis – In this condition, the body does not recognize the liver as its own and attacks the liver tissues.
 It is a chronic condition which can lead to cirrhosis and finally to liver failure.

 - Metabolic Diseases related to the liver – These are genetic diseases of the liver, where the organ is unable to process fats, proteins and carbohydrates.
 These diseases result from disorders in children from birth.
 Some of the following conditions related to the liver that necessitate a liver transplant are Primary Oxaluria, Familial Amyloidosis, 1-Antitrypsin Deﬁciency and Wilson’s disease amongst others.

-- In extreme cases, there can be a sudden liver failure due to a drug overdose such as Acetaminophen or viral infections like hepatitis A or E. If the liver does not recover spontaneously then patient may require liver transplant.
+- Acute Liver Failure – In certain condition there can be a sudden onset liver failure due to a drug overdose such as Acetaminophen or viral infections like hepatitis A or E. If the liver does not recover spontaneously then patient may require liver transplant.

 Types of Liver Transplant

-- Conventional/Deceased/Orthotopic Organ Donation – In a conventional or deceased organ donation, the recipient of a liver transplant receives a liver harvested from a deceased person.
-The donor, in this case, is a person who is declared dead after suffering a cardiac arrest or is brain dead.
-Such a donation is the best option when a living donor is unavailable.
+- Deceased donor liver transplant – the recipient of a liver transplant receives a liver harvested from a deceased person.
+The donor, in this case, is a person who is declared brain dead.

 - Living Donor Liver Transplant – In this surgical procedure, a living, healthy person donates a portion of her/his liver to the candidate in need of a liver transplant.
 The remaining section of the donor’s liver and the transplanted section then regrow to a normal-sized liver.

 - Split Donation – In this case, the liver is harvested from a deceased person and is split into two pieces.
 Each piece is then transplanted into different candidates from where they grow into a regular size.